cyberbotics/webots-doc/automobile/sumo-interface.md

 - `height`: Defines the height of the `Display`.
 - `zoom`: Defines the zooming factor that will make SUMO automatically zoom in/out at startup.
 - `refreshRate`: Defines the refresh rate of the display in milliseconds.
 - `fitSize`: If the current size of the SUMO window is bigger than the resolution defined by the `width` and `height` fields, only the center of the view will be visible in the `Display`.
-On the opposite, if the SUMO window is smaller than the resolution, the image will not entirely fill it.
+On the contrary, if the SUMO window is smaller than the resolution, the image will not entirely fill it.
 If `fitSize` is set to `TRUE`, the image will be automatically rescaled, in that case the width / height aspect ratio may not be respected depending on the SUMO window size.

 ## Plugin mechanism